-Abdominal cramps and vaginal discharge can happen for many reasons, including menstruation, endometriosis, and infections.
-For most people, the discomfort will pass, but severe or persistent cramping, discharge, or bleeding may cause concern.
+Abdominal cramps and vaginal discharge can happen for many reasons, including menstruation, endometriosis, and bacterial vaginosis (BV).

 Many people experience abdominal cramps and vaginal discharge.
 Cramping can cause pain low in the stomach and around the belly button.

 Some discharge from the vagina and cervix is usual.
 It varies in response to hormones the body produces as part of the menstrual cycle.
 Vaginal discharge plays a vital role in keeping the vagina clean and preventing infection.

 However, if the color, smell, or consistency seem unusual, especially if there is also itching, burning, or abdominal pain, it could be a sign of an infection or other condition.

 This article looks at some common causes of abdominal cramps and vaginal discharge.
 It also covers treatment, prevention, and when to contact a doctor.

 A person may experience abdominal cramps and vaginal discharge for many reasons.
 Some of the most common causes include:

 Abdominal pain is common in pregnancy.
 A common reason is that ligaments in the abdomen are stretching to support the growth of a fetus.